 Licensed Start-up Companies

-Licensed Start-up Companies (LSCs) are nonpublic companies that have an Option or License agreement for University of Pittsburgh technology and the University and/or one or more of its employees, students, members of their immediate families, or the University itself has taken an ownership interest in the company.
+Licensed Start-up Companies (LSCs) are non-publicly traded companies that have an option or license agreement for University of Pittsburgh technology and in which the University or a University Member or a member of their immediate family have an ownership interest.

-All consulting relationships with these companies, whether paid or unpaid, require the approval of the Conflict of Interest Committee (COIC).
+All relationships with these companies, whether paid or unpaid, require the approval of the Conflict of Interest Committee (COIC) and must follow all Outside Activity requirements.

-There is an approximately two to three week turnaround time from the COI Division's receipt of new LSC information to facilitate placement on the COIC monthly meeting agenda by the document submission deadlines.
+There is an approximate two to three week turnaround time from the COI Division’s receipt of new LSC information to facilitate placement on the COIC monthly meeting agenda.

 Innovation Institute